HarunAdam0/Mr.RedSiteTemplate/README.md

 # Mr.Red's Website Template

-## How To Use
-Sure, I'll provide the translated guide in English first, and then I'll present it in Markdown (md) format.

----

 # User Guide: Harun Yahya Aydın Web Page

 This user guide explains step by step how to use the "Harun Yahya Aydın" web page.